DalCerroINFOSEC/SecureTheLand/README.md

 * [Techniques for spawning shells Via lanmaster53](https://www.lanmaster53.com/2011/05/7-linux-shells-using-built-in-tools/)
 * [LFI to remote command execution using SSH via lanmaster53](https://www.lanmaster53.com/2011/05/09/local-file-inclusion-to-remote-command-execution-using-ssh/)
 * [Enigma WebApp Security Training - Challenges](https://www.enigmagroup.org/)
+* [bWAPP](https://sourceforge.net/projects/bwapp/files/bWAPP/) - bWAPP, or a buggy web application, is a deliberately insecure web application. bWAPP helps security enthusiasts, developers and students to discover and to prevent web vulnerabilities.
+It prepares one to conduct successful penetration testing and ethical hacking projects.
+What makes bWAPP so unique?
+Well, it has over 100 web bugs! bWAPP covers all major known web vulnerabilities, including all risks from the OWASP Top 10 project!
+*[Hackazon](https://github.com/rapid7/hackazon) - Hackazon Hackazon is a free, vulnerable test site that is an online storefront built with the same technologies used in today’s rich client and mobile applications.
+Hackazon has an AJAX interface, strict workflows and RESTful API’s used by a companion mobile app providing uniquely-effective training and testing ground for IT security professionals.
+And, it’s full of your favorite vulnerabilities like SQL Injection, cross-site scripting and so on.
 ---
 ### Attacking Active Directory
 * [Attack Methods for Gaining Domain Admin Rights in Active Directory](https://adsecurity.org/?p=2362#more-2362)